 Moondog Cafe – We had breakfast here our first morning in town!
 It was a highlight with a great, filling breakfast.
 We ate every bite and were energized and ready for a day of exploring in Key West.

-Banana Cafe – Another great breakfast spot was this adorable creperie.
+Banana Cafe – Another great breakfast spot?
+This adorable creperie.
 I had a strawberry banana Nutella crepe with me coffee and my mom had the veggie scrambled with cheese.
 It was all delicious and I’d go back in a heart beat!

 Wicked Lick Ice Cream – When you’re walking down Duvall, stop at Wicked Lick for some liquid nitrogen ice cream!
 It was such a refreshing stop and I’d never had Liquid Nitrogen ice cream before!
 Nitrogen is non-toxic, non-flammable, and there is no taste or smell.
 In its liquid state, it is minus 321 degrees Fahrenheit.
 It’s this extremely cold property that allows anything that comes in contact with it to freeze immediately.
 Definitely need to try!